 Another sign of IBS your mother is warning you is: a more pronounced or dark yellow colour.
 It may mean an excess of Dampness has been accumulated in your gut, which blocks Spleen the mother from working properly from transforming and sending the food and fluids.

 What (on earth) is Dampness?
 It is a big term in TCM.
-However, if you suffer from the symtoms of heaviness, bloating, sluggish digestion, there is too much moisture (Dampness) in your body.
+However, if you suffer from the symptoms of heaviness, bloating, sluggish digestion, there is too much moisture (Dampness) in your body.
 (Want to know more about Dampness, read this post.)

 In either case, the appearance of yellow in your complexion is your nurturing mother’s way of gently warning you that it is time to give your body some extra care to restore health.